 Chithambo, T.P., & Huey, S.J., Jr. (2017).
 Internet-delivered eating disorder prevention: A randomized controlled trial of dissonance-based and cognitive-behavioral interventions.
 International Journal of Eating Disorders, 50(1), 1142-1151.
 VIEW

 Caitlin Smith Sayegh

-Caitlin Smith Sayegh, Ph.D., is an Assistant Professor of Clinical Pediatrics at USC Keck School of Medicine and a licensed clinical psychologist in the Children’s Hospital Los Angeles Division of Adolescent and Young Adult Medicine.
+Caitlin recieved her Ph.D. in clinical science from USC in 2015.
+Currently, she is an Assistant Professor of Clinical Pediatrics at USC Keck School of Medicine and a licensed clinical psychologist in the Children’s Hospital Los Angeles Division of Adolescent and Young Adult Medicine.
 Dr. Sayegh conducts research on mobile health (mHealth) and brief psychosocial intervention to promote illness self-management skills, medical adherence, and motivation to change among adolescents and young adults.
 She is part of the 2020-2023 cohort of early career scholars participating in Mentored Career Development in Clinical and Translational Science Program at the Southern California Clinical and Translational Science Institute.
 Dr. Sayegh delivers evidence-based psychotherapy and assessment services to youth through a contract with the Los Angeles County Department of Mental Health.

 Contact Info: firstname.lastname@example.org Phone: 323-361-7748

 Sayegh, C.S., Hall-Clark, B., McDaniel, D.D., Halliday-Boykins, C.A., Cunningham, P.B., & Huey, S.J., Jr. (2019).
 A preliminary investigation of ethnic differences in resistance in Multisystemic Therapy.
 Journal of Clinical Child and Adolescent Psychology, 48(supposed.
 1), S13-S23.
 VIEW